nazmulhossain17/OOP-Project-Team-Quantum-Baibars/README.md

 - **Tamjid Hossain** - 2233081440

 ## Features
+1. Customer Management
+   - Add new customers
+   - Store customer information (name, phone number)

+2. Menu Management
+   - Load and save menu items from/to a JSON file
-- Display restaurant menu
+   - Display menu items in a formatted table

+3. Employee Management
+   - Load and save employee information from/to a JSON file
+   - Assign employees to orders randomly

+4. Order Processing
-- Add and manage customers and employees
+   - Allow customers to select menu items and specify quantities
-- Place orders and calculate totals
-- Assign an employee to handle the order
+   - Calculate total order amount
-- Generate and display detailed order reports
+   - Generate and display order reports

+5. Restaurant Operations
+   - Initialize restaurant with menu and employees
+   - Add new menu items
+   - Add new employees
+   - Place orders

 ## Class Descriptions